jbarry89/Candidate-Search/README.md

   * Taillwindcss

   ## Test
   Navigate to the filepath of where the code is saved.
+Before running the program, you must go to GitHub and generate a `fine-grained token`.
+Copy and paste the token in the `.env.EXAMPLE` file with the code `VITE_GITHUB_TOKEN=`.
+Then rename the file `.env`.

   Type the code below in the terminal, running each line of code separately.

   ```bash
   npm install